DuraiRajSaravanan/Training_Pramati/Knime.md

 ### Marketing material and Educational material :

 Access to the full KNIME course materials for in-company use in order to educate your technical team.
 We also provide access to KNIME marketing materials.

+### Users can visually create data flows (or pipelines)

+### Selectively execute some or all analysis steps, and later inspect the results, models, and interactive views

+### Plugins can be added to increase functionality

+### Support differents types of database(through JDBC or native connectors: SQLite, SQL Server, MySQL, PostgreSQL, Vertica and H2)

+### Additional plugins allows the integration of methods for Text mining, Image mining, as well as time series analysis.

+### KNIMEs core-architecture allows processing of large data volumes that are only limited by the available hard disk space (not limited to the available RAM).
+E.g. KNIME allows analysis of 300 million customer addresses, 20 million cell images and 10 million molecular structures.

 ## Cons of KNIME :

 ### Learning curve of KNIME is steep:
- Although there is a bit of a learning curve to use Knime, it’s quite user friendly and anyone (without programming experience) will be able to learn to use it
+ Although there is a bit of a learning curve to use Knime, it’s quite user friendly and anyone (without programming experience) will be able to learn to use it.

 ## Which tool is being used widely in market?
 ### Informatica